rodlie/natron-plugins/GLSL/Blur/Bilateral_GL/README.md

 ### PARAMETERS :
 - Threshold : range of values to be affected by the effect
-- Intensity : bloom intensity
+- Intensity : blur intensity
 - Blur Size : blur size